TPC of Myrtle Beach

 TPC of Myrtle Beach is a golf resort located off South Carolina Highway 707 in Burgess, South Carolina, near Murrells Inlet in the Myrtle Beach metropolitan area.

 The Tom Fazio designed championship golf course is a member of the PGA Tour's Tournament Players Club network.
 It has hosted several prestigious golf tournaments, including the IR Senior Tour Championship, the season ending event on the Senior PGA Tour, in 2000.

+The course at TPC of Myrtle Beach is parkland-style.
+Golf facilities at the club include a driving range, putting green, practice bunker, and chipping green.